Health Care Resource Centers continues to serve patients in accordance with CDC, Federal and State Guidelines, putting the health and…

 Abruptly discontinuing use of the drug can cause mild withdrawal symptoms, such as nausea, headache and muscle aches.

 To the average user of Suboxone® who takes the drug as prescribed, it does not result in the euphoric high associated with opioid use.
-However, the longer the drug is used, the more likely it is that use will result in a mild suboxone® high, particularly after other opioids leave the patient’s system.
+However, the longer the drug is used the more likely it is for the patient to experience a mild Suboxone® high, particularly after other opioids have left their system.

 However, because buprenorphine is an opioid partial agonist, users will eventually reach its ceiling, meaning taking more of the drug will not result in a greater high.
 Some users will instead begin to misuse buprenorphine by dissolving and then injecting it, which results in a more intense high.
 If this is done with Suboxone®, or another branded product that combines buprenorphine and naloxone, the individual will experience immediate withdrawal symptoms from the naloxone.

 As long as the person is on Suboxone®, they won’t experience withdrawal or opioid cravings.
 However, they may need to stay on Suboxone® for extended periods.
-As long as patients stick to their treatment plans, the potential for Suboxone® abuse is low.
+As long as patients stick to their Suboxone® treatment plans, the potential to misuse the medication is low.

-When it comes to MAT for opioid addiction, methadone is likely the medication you’ve heard of.
+When it comes to either Suboxone® or Methadone for opioid addiction, methadone is likely the medication you’ve heard of.
 Methadone is a pain medication commonly used to treat opioid dependence.
 It has been used effectively for more than 50 years by many people seeking recovery from their addictions because it offers relief from symptoms of withdrawal.